Reejig

 Learn how the world’s largest enterprises are rebuilding work for the AI era.

-You wouldn't leave your clients waiting for a callback.
-You wouldn't go MIA when they have questions.
+questions.
 You wouldn't provide below-par work.
 So start treating your employees the same.
 Before recruitment even begins.

 According to McKinsey, 40% of employees are considering leaving their current job within six months.
 Nearly two-thirds would leave without another job to go to.